Flag of Piedmont: History

 Two versions exist of the Piedmontese flag: one with a blue border, and one without a blue border.
 The latest version, officially adopted in 1995, features a gold fringe and orange ribbon, although the flag is sometimes seen without it.

 March of Montferrat

 The March of Montferrat was a historical Italian state located in modern Piedmont.
 The flag is a simple banner of arms.
 The original coat of arms belonged to the Aleramici family.

 Marquisate of Saluzzo

 The Marquisate of Saluzzo was a historical Italian state that included French and Piedmont territories on the Alps.
 The flag is a simple banner of arms of the Del Vastoit family.
-Del Vasto famil was the side lines of the Aleramici family.
+Del Vasto family was the side lines of the Aleramici family.

 Principality of Masserano

 The Principality of Masserano, linked to the Marquise of Crevacuore, was a small independent state situated in a hilly area fifteen kilometers from Biella.

 First flag

 Flag of the principality introduced around 1614, when the emperor gave a new weapon to the family of princes Ferrero-Fieschiit.
 A square flag with six blue and white stripes, with the coat of arms in the center.
 The coat of arms shows a blue lion on a silver background of the Ferrero family in alternating quarters and an imperial eagle on a silver background.
 The striped blue and white curtain echoed the Fieschi crest.